AlexandreFournier/gl-spec-parser/README.rst

 It's aim is mainly to build :

-- Everything to generate bindinds in one XML file
+- Everything to generate bindings in one XML file
 - More complicated D bindings for GL/GLU/GLX/GLEXT in one module